Hongbo-Miao/documentation/docs/clusters.md

 The Frontend service talks to the Matching service, History service, Worker service, the database, and Elasticsearch (if in use).

 - It uses the grpcPort 7233 to host the service handler.
-- It uses port 6933 for membership related communication.
+- It uses port 6933 for membership-related communication.

 #### History service